priyanhsu10/minicore/readme.md

 #### Route Contraints

-> comminig soon ..
+> coming soon ..

 ### Filters

-> Filters allow to run the code at veriaus stage
+> Filters allow to run the code at various stage

-> Minicor provide  4 types of filters
+> Minicor provides 4 types of filters

-1. Authorization filter [need to be impletemented]
+1. Authorization filter [need to be implemented]
 2. Action Filter
 3. Exception Filter
 4. Result Filter

-#### Authorization filter [need to be impletemented]
+#### Authorization filter [need to be implemented]

-coming soon ...
+Coming soon ...

 #### Action Filter

-Action filters allow to run the code before and after action execute Action filter can be define by impletementing the IAcitonFilter Interface
+Action filters allow to run the code before and after the action execute Action filter can be defined by implementing the IAcitonFilter Interface

 Execution of Pipeline can be short circuited if you set the result field